SourceVietnam news

 • Product consistency: Ensuring consistency in net weight across all products helps maintain brand reputation and customer satisfaction.
 It prevents situations where consumers receive different quantities of the same product, leading to dissatisfaction and potential legal issues.

-• Cargo capacity: Knowing the net weight of shipments helps in optimizing cargo capacity and ensuring that transportation vehicles are not overloaded, which can lead to safety hazards and operational inefficiencies.
+• Cargo capacity: Knowing the net weight of shipments helps optimize cargo capacity and ensure that transportation vehicles are not overloaded, which can lead to safety hazards and operational inefficiencies.

-• Regulatory compliance: Shipping product weight regulations often impose weight limits on transportation vehicles.
-Accurate net weight information is crucial for ensuring compliance with these regulations and avoiding fines or penalties.
+• Regulatory compliance: Shipping product weight regulations often limit transportation vehicles.
+Accurate net weight information ensures compliance with these regulations and avoids fines or penalties.

 • Insurance purposes: Net weight is used to calculate insurance premiums for shipments.
 Accurate net weight information helps ensure that businesses are adequately insured for the value of their goods.